 Continuing the AO Tradition—Right From Your Living Room

-In the early years of AO courses, it became a tradition among faculty and attendees to gather ‘round the lodge’s fireplace after a busy day of working and skiing in the Swiss Alps.
+In the early years of AO courses, it became a tradition among faculty and learners to gather around the lodge’s fireplace after a busy day of working and skiing in the Swiss Alps.
 While warming themselves with woodfire and schnapps, they would discuss challenging cases and trade tips on best practices for tackling them.

 Their conversations flowed in a candid, constructive way.
 No judgement was passed, and anyone could listen or share.
 These fireside chats acted as an informal, safe, and trusted environment conducive to learning on its most fundamental level—the exchange of human experience.